 The Bonner program begins each fall semester with a weekend retreat away from campus.
 This is a time to reconnect with one another, to meet the program’s newest students, and to begin to reflect on how we would like our year to proceed.
 In addition, there are various opportunities for interested Bonners to participate in national conferences.

-We are currently accepting applications for the Fall 2017 term.
-Click here to download an application.
 Please feel free to call or email with questions!

 Harward Center for Community Partnerships